 We’re back with another review of Disney’s Film Collection Beauty And The Beast dolls!
 Today’s post will feature….

-Belle and The Beast from the Beauty And The Beast Film Collection Doll Series!
+Belle and The Beast From Disney Store’s Film Collection Doll Series!

 Let’s start this review by looking at Belle in her beautiful yellow ballgown!